Third Molar (Wisdom Tooth) Surgery

 - Because third molar removal is considered a surgery, you can expect some pain and discomfort AFTER the procedure.
 But during the procedure there should be no pain at all.
 Dr. Chiang and Dr. Goel are skilled in the use of anesthetics and sedation techniques that can help prevent pain during the procedure.

 - It is important that you follow our instructions for post-surgery care.
 That includes following instructions for home care, and taking medications that Dr. Chiang or Dr. Goel may prescribe.
 Failure to follow the instructions may result in post-operative complications like dry sockets, swelling, more pain, etc.

 - As mentioned above, we offer several sedation options, including nitrous oxide (“laughing gas”) and sedation via anti-anxiety pills (“conscious sedation).
 We can virtually guarantee a pain-free, anxiety-free procedure.

 Convenient wisdom tooth appointments for your whole family

 Dr. Chiang and Dr. Goel are skilled and experienced at third molar removal.
 Preemptively removing wisdom teeth can help prevent potentially serious, life-threatening infections.
 However, we understand that the procedure, like most dental procedures, is elective.
 You may choose not to get your wisdom teeth removed right away.
 In that case we would monitor the wisdom teeth closely at regular checkups, to screen for signs of infection or tooth decay.
-If you feel you may need wisdom teeth removal, contact us today at Pure Dental Arts, conveniently located in Queen Anne, Seattle.
+If you feel you may need wisdom teeth removal, contact us today at Pure Dental Arts, conveniently located in Queen Anne (Seattle) and in Everett, WA.